EdPs97/pisystem-in-mining/README.md

 ## PI Vision

-After cleaning and restructuring tags, I created a **replica of the Crushing Plant SCADA** in PI Vision.
+After cleaning and restructuring tags, I created a **replica of the Crushing Plant SCADA** in PI Vision and **Production Dashboards**.
 This allowed users to:

 * Access plant data without overloading the SCADA server via AnyDesk.
 * Use dashboards for production values, availability, utilization, energy consumption, flows, grades, and stockpile levels.